 Tobacco use remains the leading cause of preventable death and disease in the United States and in Wyoming.
-To address this enormous toll, the American Lung Association in Wyoming calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Wyoming's elected officials:

-- Increase/maintain funding for tobacco prevention and cessation programs; and
+- Maintain funding for tobacco prevention and cessation programs; and